top of page

 As a freshman, I was called names not fit for print and had multiple fake social media accounts made about me.
 An upperclassman I didn't even know once told me I "deserved death and should kill myself."
 I know there are thousands of people who have their own bullying stories similar to mine.
 The truth is, words really CAN hurt.

+It would have been easy to withdraw into myself and let the bullies win, but I knew I had to take action.
 Rather than "hating" my bullies, I decided to turn my pain into purpose by sharing my story so others would know they're not alone.
 I became a Youth Advisory Board member for PACER’s National Bullying Prevention Center, the nation’s largest anti-bullying organization based in my home state of Minnesota.
 We have monthly meetings and brainstorming sessions to plan things like the Unity Awards, the Run/Walk/Roll Against Bullying event, Unity Day, and much more.
+I also started my Buddy Bandana program, where I give students bandanas with a specially designed logo to tie on their backpacks as a visual reminder to always be kind.
 It was an honor to have been asked to present online videos and social media content for NBPC and am excited about the progress we are making in combating the bullying epidemic.

-Over the past three years, I've shared my story—and combined that message with the national impact of PACER—to reach students all across my state.
+Over the past four years, I've shared my story—and combined that message with the national impact of PACER & Best Buddies—to reach students all across my state and beyond.
+I especially focus on the effects of bullying on those who have intellectual or developmental disabilities.
 I also use the power of social media for good, promoting anti-bullying initiatives and utilizing PACER's resources to further my reach.
+I believe everyone has the right to grow up in a world free from bullying.

 IMG_3241.JPG